Wherever we live we need to find our mountain paradise. Because we feel the same way as the quote from John Marsden

 Have you ever heard about the High Tatras?

 Living in Central Europe now, our mountain paradise here is the High Tatras of Slovakia.
 You would have guessed the Alps, right?
 The high and huge mountain range that stretches across 8 European countries.
-We’ve hiked in the Alps several times, but they are too far from our place for a weekend getaway.
+We’ve hiked in the Alps several times, but they are too far from our home, Budapest, for a weekend getaway.
 Not like the Tatras.

 The Tatra Mountains are the only mountains of Alpine type in the whole Carpathian Mountain range.
 The Tatras are quite small compared to the Alps, they lie on the border between Slovakia and Poland.
 But you know, size isn’t everything.
-And even we were so surprised what a paradise we’ve found in the High Tatras National Park of Slovakia.
+And we were truly amazed what a paradise we’ve found in the High Tatras National Park of Slovakia.

 Our favorite day hikes

-We started this blog post series to show you some stunning day hikes in our beloved High Tatras.
-In each new post we are sharing our experience about one of these hikes – click on their names to read more:
+This blog post series is to show you some stunning day hikes in our beloved High Tatras.
+Our favorite day hikes.
+In each new post we share our experience about one of these hikes – click on their names to read more:

 Best time for hiking